2017 York & Adams County Recovery Events

 Child Care Workers Needed for Strengthening Families Program

-Presented by the York County Economic Alliance and Mayor C. Kim Bracey in partnership with MiddPenn Legal Services, Philadelhia Lawyers for Social Equity & The York County Bar Assosciation & YWCA York
+Presented by the York County Economic Alliance and Mayor C. Kim Bracey in partnership with MiddPenn Legal Services, Philadelhia Lawyers for Social Equity, York County Bar Assosciation and YWCA York.
+The event is 6 p.m. to 7:30 p.m.
+March 8.
+For more information click here.

 This training, offered by the Pennsylvania Behavioral Health and Aging Coalition, is for all individuals who provide care to older adults, especially those who work in community settings such as aging care managers, housing staff, nurses, social workers, counselors, acute care and long-term care staff, substance abuse and mental health providers.